 Border control was the first look at how the country, but especially the city, would be: multiculturalism everywhere.
 I’m sure I didn’t see a single Brit, but I met people from countless former colonies, and then some.

 The first thing I learnt is that to meet people you have to head to a pub.
 They are an institution.
-Every neighbourhood has its own one, and you’ll see mostly locals in each of them (there’s where the Brits are hidden!).
+That’s just a fact about London.
+Every neighborhood has its own one, and you’ll see mostly locals in each of them (there’s where the Brits are hidden!).
 I can’t recommend a particular place.
 Choose any, wherever you are, and enjoy a pint and a conversation.
 For the curious, mine was my Uni’s (yes, pubs are so important that even LSE has one).

 Then you’ll have the strength to go through all the landmarks…

 Portobello market is also wonderful.
-In the heart of Notting Hill (yes, the neighbourhood of the movie), after you take a photo with the blue door and browse at the travel bookshop, immerse yourself in the colours and magic of the Saturday Market.
+In the heart of Notting Hill (yes, the neighborhood of the movie), after you take a photo with the blue door and browse at the travel bookshop, immerse yourself in the colors and magic of the Saturday Market.

 On your way out, while you’re still trying to take it all in, stop to marvel are the entrance’s great hall.
 The museum not only has an unbelievable collection, it’s set on a beautifully designed building.

 Beyond museums, keep an eye open while strolling around, there’s more than one Banksy in town.
-If street art is your thing, Shoreditch is your neighbourhood.
+If street art is your thing, Shoreditch is your neighborhood.
 While there, take a look at the chaotic Brick Lane and Old Spitalfields markets.
-If you want to escape the hectic city, take a break in the seaside in Whitstable or Brighton.